aguang5241/HEA_ML/README.md

 # High-Entropy Materials Design by Integrating the First-Principles Calculations and Machine Learning: a Case Study in the Al-Co-Cr-Fe-Ni System

 ## Overview
-The first-principles calculation is widely used in HEA, however, it is not computational friendly for large/complex systems.
-In this work, the Al-Co-Cr-Fe-Ni system (both FCC and BCC) is selected for our investigation.
-We formulate a materials design strategy that combines first-principles calculation results and machine learning models to establish a robust database of properties (e.g., phase stabilities and elastic constants).
-Moreover, we developed the corresponding desktop software to facilitate the use of related persons or institutions.
+The first-principles calculation is widely used in high-entropy materials.
+However, this approach may consume many computational resources for complex systems, limiting the construction of property maps for the corresponding materials over a full composition range.
+In this work, the most common Al-Co-Cr-Fe-Ni system (both FCC and BCC) is selected for our investigation.
+We formulate a materials design strategy that combines first-principles calculation results and machine learning models to establish a robust database of properties (e.g., phase stabilities and elastic constants): starting from unary, binary, ternary, and quaternary, then extending into high-order systems.
+Analyzing and screening this database can further inspire discovering and designing new high entropy materials.
+Moreover, the corresponding software was developed to facilitate the use of related persons or institutions.

 ## Workflow
 * Above the iceberg: